awsdocs/amazon-s3-userguide/doc_source/olap-create.md

 ## Create an Object Lambda access point<a name="create-olap"></a>

-For information about how to create access points using the REST API, see [CreateAccessPoint](https://docs.aws.amazon.com/AmazonS3/latest/API/API_control_CreateAccessPoint.html) in the *Amazon Simple Storage Service API Reference*\.
+For information about how to create an Object Lambda access point using the REST API, see [CreateAccessPointForObjectLambda](https://docs.aws.amazon.com/AmazonS3/latest/API/API_control_CreateAccessPointForObjectLambda.html) in the *Amazon Simple Storage Service API Reference*\.

 ### Using the S3 console<a name="olap-create-console"></a>